die-offene-gesellschaft/platform/README.md

 ## Contributing

-1. Fork it
+1. Create Issue
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Assign yourself
-3. Commit your changes (`git commit -am 'Add some feature'`)
+3. Create feature branch with name pattern like `123-my-new-awesome-feature`, see `New branch` option in GitLab's issue detail view
-4. Push to the branch (`git push origin my-new-feature`)
+4. Create merge request for feature branch in master
-5. Create new Pull Request
+5. Let merge request be reviewed and accepted if applicable